solo-io/supergloo/docs/content/guides/federate_identity.md

 We also specify the federation mode to be `PERMISSIVE`.
 This means we'll make services available between meshes.
 You can control this later by specifying different global service properties.

-Lastly, we are creating the VirtualMesh with two different service meshes: `istiod-istio-system-management-cluster` and `istiod-istio-system-remote-cluster`.
+Lastly, we are creating the VirtualMesh with two different service meshes: `istiod-istio-system-mgmt-cluster` and `istiod-istio-system-remote-cluster`.
 We can have any meshes defined here that should be part of this virtual grouping and federation.

 ##### User Provided Certificates